English

 Research tells us that children who read for pleasure on a daily basis develop a wider vocabulary, greater general knowledge and a far better understanding of other cultures.
 It is perhaps one of the single most important factors in a child’s development.
 Naturally, we therefore believe that it is every child’s right to learn to read, but we hope that our children go far beyond this to develop a true love and pleasure for reading.
 At Greenlands we believe in both the importance of developing children’s discrete word-reading skills and comprehension, and the need to engender their love of books and reading.
 The two elements are intertwined; each relies on the other if children are to become life-long readers.

 As soon as children start in the reception class they begin their reading journey and start on the Dandelion reading scheme.
 The highly-structured phonic sequence of this scheme encourages reading success and building of confidence from the very beginning.
-Once children have completed this scheme they will move onto the Oxford Reading Tree scheme.
-When they are able to tackle longer and more complex books, both fiction and non-fiction and their reading skills and comprehension skills are solid they will be able to choose from a wider selection of non-scheme books.
-Alongside their schemed book children are also encouraged to choose a 'reading for pleasure' book.
+Once children have completed this scheme they will move onto Accelerated which is a reading management and monitoring programme that aims to foster independent reading.
+The software assesses reading age, and suggests books that match pupils’ needs and interests.
+Pupils take computerised quizzes after reading a book which tests their reading comprehension.
+Passing the quiz is an indication that your child has understood what has been read.

 By the time children leave Greenlands Primary School they will have developed a love of reading and will be confident, fluent readers.